Small Animal Hospital

 No, not necessarily.
 However, the more information we have about your pet prior to your appointment the better.
 If you have not already discussed referral with your local veterinarian, please be prepared to provide your veterinarian’s contact information when you call.
 Our staff will call your veterinarian to get detailed information and previous test results to help us better serve you and your pet.

-We embrace our role as a teaching institution and are proud to be one of the few Universities combining a veterinary technology and a DVM program under one roof.
+We embrace our role as a teaching institution and are proud to be one of the few Universities combining a veterinary nursing and a DVM program under one roof.

 The 4th year DVM student assigned to your pet will usually be the first point of contact and your direct liaison to your clinician.
 The attending clinician will either be an intern, a resident or a senior clinician.
 Each case is discussed in great detail during daily rounds, and all patient care is supervised by board certified internal medicine specialists.
 Your pet is evaluated by an entire team of specialists and specialists in training.